The Open Committee

 At the same time, you’ve got a place where you can observe things as they come, watch them as they go.
 You come to realize that there really is a committee in here.
 There are lots of different perspectives.
 Often one thought seems to consume the entire mind.
 But as you develop your concentration, you begin to realize that you’ve got at least one little spot to watch events without having to get involved.
 That’s your strength.

 In this way, you bring some order into the committee.
 You’ve got some parliamentary procedure.
 You check credentials.
-And when you can bring some order into the discussion, you find that it really does start getting more and more in line with your real aspirations, more and more in line with your real happiness.
+When you can bring some order into the discussion, you find that it really does start getting more and more in line with your real aspirations, more and more in line with your real happiness.
 The committee can start getting united, not united in some crazy passion, but united with wisdom, with concentration, with mindfulness.
 All the good qualities start working together.

-So this is a process you can do both while you’re meditating and in the course of your day.
+This is a process you can do both while you’re meditating and in the course of your day.
 Don’t think that when you meditate you can’t think at all.
-Many times there are issues that have to be dealt with.
-And in dealing with them, you’re getting the mind in better and better shape so that it finally can settle down.
+Many times there are issues that have to be dealt with, and in dealing with them, you’re getting the mind in better and better shape so that it finally can settle down.
 And don’t think that training the mind is something you do only when you have your eyes closed.
 The training is to be used all the time, so that you can learn good habits, try to maintain those good habits, no matter what you’re doing.
 Even in situations that seem very far away from meditation, you find you’ve got to maintain your proper form.

-There’s a book on the swimming technique that says even when you let up in your practice, the important thing is that you maintain good form all the time.
-That’s the same with the mind.
+There’s a book on swimming technique that says even when you let up in your practice, the important thing is that you maintain good form all the time.
+It’s the same with the mind.
 These rules of parliamentary procedure have to be followed no matter what.
 Any voice that recommends things that don’t lead to real happiness shouldn’t be allowed to speak in the meeting, shouldn’t be allowed to have any force, any influence.
 That has to be your basic law.
 Just articulating that law and applying it again and again can make a huge difference in your life.